 Fishing King Salmon on the Kasilof River

 The Kasilof River is often referred to as the little brother of the Kenai.
-Lying just 13 miles south of Soldotna and the Kenai the Kasilof is a swift glacial river originating from the 25 mile long 8th largest lake in Alaska, Tustumena Lake.
-The Kasilof supports a run of King Salmon, Sockeye Salmon, Silver Salmon and Steelhead Trout.
-Generally known as the earliest river fishery for King Salmon each of the species that call this river home are equally as enjoyable.
-Thought most of the year the Kasilof is a drift boat only fishery, and in fact rarely does anyone run a power boat on the river due to its shallow, extremely rocky nature.
+Lying just 13 miles south of Soldotna and the Kenai the Kasilof is a swift glacial river originating from the 25 miles long 8th largest lake in Alaska, Tustumena Lake.
+The Kasilof supports a run of King Salmon, Sockeye Salmon, Silver Salmon, and Steelhead Trout.
+Generally known as the earliest river fishery for King Salmon each of the species that call this river home is equally as enjoyable.
+Thought most of the year the Kasilof is a drift boat only fishery, and in fact rarely does anyone run a powerboat on the river due to its shallow, extremely rocky nature.

 Kasilof Silver Salmon

-Kasilof Silver Salmon are one of the most overlooked fisheries in the state.
-Boasting great returns this primarily August fishery is a hidden jewell.
+Kasilof Silver Salmon is one of the most overlooked fisheries in the state.
+Boasting great returns this primarily August fishery is a hidden jewel.
 The Kasilof is a full capacity this time of year creating the perfect scenario for shallow pocket water.
-As with the King Salmon the murky waters of the Kasilof provide the perfect cover for these shy Silvers.
+As with King Salmon, the murky waters of the Kasilof provide the perfect cover for these shy Silvers.
 Flooding into the grass banks and creating little pockets all over the river make for great resting habitat and equally fun areas for anglers to fish.
 A variety of methods work but making precise little casts with a spinner into a salad bowl size hole really makes it rewarding when that 10b silver comes busting out with your spinner in its mouth.
-Typically a quiet fishery and unique hiding spots make for a really fun day on the water changing one of the greatest game fish on the planet.
+Typically a quiet fishery and unique hiding spots make for a really fun day on the water changing one of the greatest gamefish on the planet.

 Our Fishing Adventure Rates